huangfeng191/ss_test/english/sentence 句子.md

 We work in the darkness to serve the light .

 When we get too caught up in the busyness of the world.
 We loss connection with one another - and ourselves.

+# 2020-03-13  Friday

+talent is luck, the important thing is courage .

+go ahead yourself. rather than beyond others.